cici-xingyu-zheng/swdb_2024_strategy/README.md

 ### Data
 - here we load from a local hard drive;
-- but can be alternatively obtained from the cloud server (Amzn S3 bucket)
+- but can be alternatively obtained from the cloud server (Amzn S3 bucket);
+- noticed that we don't seem to be able to modify some session attributes, like the `stimulus_presentations` df

+***

 ### Useful resourses